Table of Contents

 What Is a Savanna Food Web?

 A Savanna Food Web is a network of interconnected food chains in the savanna biome.
 Unlike a simple food chain, where each organism eats the one before it, a food web shows the complex relationships and multiple food sources that animals rely on for survival.
-This web is vast and intricate in the savanna, involving herbivores, carnivores, omnivores, and plants.
+This vast and intricate web involves herbivores, carnivores, and plants.

 Key Players in the Savanna Food Web